Indonesian Idol: Season 1

-After the show, the top 10 finalists (minus Helena Andrian, who withdrew from participation due to a contract problem) had a tour around Indonesia.
+After the show, the top 10 finalists (with the exception of Helena Andrian, who withdrew from participation due to the agreement issues) had a tour around Indonesia.
 They visited Bandung, Semarang, Surabaya, and Medan.
 Indonesian Idol finalists were given the opportunity as the opening singers on an American Idol tour in Singapore not long after the show.

-A few weeks after the tour, Joy's contract with the show's producer, FremantleMedia, was terminated after some problems regarding the terms of her contract.
+A few weeks after the tour, Joy's agreement with the show's producer, FremantleMedia, was terminated after some problems regarding the terms of her deal.
 As a result, runner-up Delon Thamrin was afterwards more heavily promoted by Fremantle.

 After leaving Indonesian Idol, Joy made her first international album called Rise.
 Rumors had it that Joy had been planning to resign from Indonesian Idol since the audition brought her fame.
 Delon got his first role as a movie star by starring in the movie Vina Bilang Cinta with Indonesian actress Rachel Maryam.

 Before Joy left, Helena also resigned from Indonesian Idol and released her first solo album in 2005, titled Keajaiban Cinta.
 Nania, the second runner-up, and Karen also chose to resign shortly after Helena.

 Delon's first album was released in October 2004, with the single "Bahagiaku".
 His album also had a huge success.
 He was also featured on Indonesian singer Andre Hehanusa's album with his single "Aku Masih Cinta" ("I still Love You").
 Delon's second album was released in December 2005.
 Delon was nominated as the Best New Singer in Anugrah Planet Muzik 2005.
 He also won a 2005 SCTV Award as Best New Artist.

 Michael Jakarimilena appeared in a movie about a Papua boy, as one of the villagers.
 The movie was released in Indonesia in 2006.
 Winda Viska Ria acted on the local sitcom called OB Office Boy.
 Nania was featured in Indra Lesmana's album and sang "Sedalam Cintamu" ("As Deep as Your Love") with Indra Lesmana.
 Adika Priatama has been working for RCTI as a news anchor.